IgorBerman/dyn-allocation/README.md

 1. spark.dynamicAllocation.minExecutors = 1 - the default is 0
 1. spark.scheduler.listenerbus.eventqueue.size = 500000 - for details see [SPARK-21460](https://issues.apache.org/jira/browse/SPARK-21460)

 At this point we started to run services with dynamic allocation turned "on" in production.
-First half of the day everything was great, however after that we started to notice degradation in those services.
+First half of the day everything was great, however after a while we started to notice degradation in those services.
 Despite the fact that Mesos master was reporting available resources, the frameworks started to get less and less cpus from Mesos master.

-After investigating(by enabling debug logs) we have found that frameworks that were using dynamic allocation, started to reject resource "offers" from Mesos master.
+After investigating(by enabling spark debug logs) we have found that frameworks that were using dynamic allocation, rejectected resource "offers" from Mesos master.
 The were two reasons for this:
    1. We were running spark executors that were binding to jmx port, so while using dynamic allocation same framework in some cases got additional offer from the same mesos-slave, tried to start executor on it and failed(due to port collision)
    1. Driver started to blacklist mesos-slaves after only [2 such failures](https://github.com/apache/spark/blob/cfcd746689c2b84824745fa6d327ffb584c7a17d/resource-managers/mesos/src/main/scala/org/apache/spark/scheduler/cluster/mesos/MesosCoarseGrainedSchedulerBackend.scala#L66) without any timeout of blacklisting.
 Since in dynamic allocation mode the executors are constantly started and shutted-down, those failures were more frequent and after 6-8 hours of the service running, approximately 1/3 of mesos-slaves became blacklisted for the service.